This is a Video Game

 - The taunts do have one effect though: They annoy GLaDOS when used in front of a camera, causing her to berate you for wasting time.

-- In TNBC: Oogie's Revenge, Jack's Taunt (where he cracks his weapon like a whip and yells "Come on!") actually does something useful: it upgrades enemies so that they become stronger and drop better items/exp.
+- In The Nightmare Before Christmas: Oogie's Revenge, Jack's Taunt (where he cracks his weapon like a whip and yells "Come on!") actually does something useful: it upgrades enemies so that they become stronger and drop better items/exp.
 It's actually required to reach many of the level goals.

 - In Gears of War, you often must execute enemies who are down to their last health.
 There are quick and dirty ones for times when enemies are near, or longer and more elaborate kills when you really want to rub it in.